AlexSchmalex97/AlexSchmalex97/README.md

 ## ✨ Fun Facts

 - 🎓 I’m also finishing a degree in Early Childhood Education
-- ♿ I’m a mobility aid user and passionate about accessibility in tech
+- ♿ I’m an ambulatory wheelchair and mobility aid user and passionate about accessibility in tech
 - 🎮 I love cozy games, books, and theme parks

 ---